MicheleTobias/IntroToQGISWorkshop/README.md

 # Introduction

 ## About QGIS:
-QGIS is a free and open source desktop GIS software.
+QGIS (previously called Quantum GIS) is a free and open source desktop GIS software.
 Since its initial development in 2002, QGIS has become one of the industry's leading software options for GIS.
 QGIS is used by researchers across the world as well as by many California and Federal agencies.
 QGIS allows users to access a number of other GIS software packages through it's graphical user interface including GRASS as well as user-contributed scripts and plug-ins.

 QGIS runs on: